rseeto/GettingandCleaningData/README.md

 	- 'x', 'y', and 'z' was used to denote the 'xaxis', 'yaxis', and 'zaxis'.
 	- 'acc' was used to denote 'acceleration' indicating that the database came from the accelerometer.
 	- 'gyr' was used to denote 'gyroscope' indicating that the database came from the gyroscope.
+- A text file of the tidy data set will be saved to the working directory.